“The important thing is to never stop questioning.”

 Every science unit of work is introduced with an enquiry question to develop children’s curiosity and engagement about the world in which we live.
 Our Science curriculum draws on the specific disciplines of biology, chemistry and physics which ensures an excellent breath of study for all year groups.
 From plants, animals, habitats and materials in Key Stage One, to magnetism, electricity space and evolution in Key Stage Two.
 Early Years follow Development Matters where children learn about similarities and differences in relation to places, objects, materials and living things, as well as talk about changes.

-Every Science topic across the school is taught alongside our core principles: starting with the enquire stage to ensure the children are interested and excited about the science unit of work, explore and learn new knowledge and skills, carry out science investigations and experiments to embed what they have learned and finally express their findings and scientific conclusions.
+Every Science topic across the school inspires our children to be independent, curious learners.
+Children learn new knowledge and skills, carry out science investigations and experiments to embed what they have learned and finally evaluate and analyse their findings and scientific conclusions.

 Our whole school curriculum overview below shows how learning is progressive and continuous, building on previous knowledge and skills.